blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 Organisational Structure
 ------------------------
-To manage our project we use scrum roles and additionally assigned competences to each member.
+To manage our project we use Scrum roles and additionally assigned competences to each member.
+Additionally every member of the team acts as a developer and will contribute code to the project.

 ================  ===================================
 Team Members            Competences